weihuacern/notebook_heliosdata/worknotes/system_setup.md

 |machine-learning-engine-192.168.7.18| 192.168.7.3|  2  |   4GB  |  128GB  |
 |collector-192.168.7.19              | 192.168.7.4|  2  |   4GB  |   32GB  |

+Note, We need to increase the collector size to 64GB, due to the large fuzzy app. <br />

 ### platform: personal vm, single machine
 VMWare, CentOS.
 192.168.7.114. <br />

 ### platform setup

 #### clear network environment
 Note, CentOS will firewall will pick up back the ip/port rules from time to time...
-So disable it and then flush iptable. <br />
+So disable it and then flush ip-table. <br />
 ```
 systemctl disable firewalld
 iptables -F